thedougco/responsive.ly/_posts/2013-04-2-session-notes-for_aaron_walters_the_real_me.md

 Kindnesses translate into trust.

 **Raleigh Denim as an example of craft**
->Make better things in a better way
+>Make better things in a better way.
 >--Raleigh Denim

 Raleigh Denim uses old machines to manufacture products.
 They choose old machines.
 They don’t hire cheap labor. when they make jeans, they hand stamp them.
 They make 200 jeans every couple of weeks.
 The founders sign the inside of the jeans.
 They’ve made something better in a better way.